Skip to Content

 7. Hit the beach at the Cotswold Country Park

 The Cotswolds might not have the sea, but it does have the UK’s largest inland beach.
-The Cotswold Country Park and Beach south of Cirencester is set among 40 square miles of lakes in the Cotswold Water Park.
-As well as building sandcastles on the beach, you can swim, try watersports like kayaking and stand-up paddleboarding, or visit the AquaVenture inflatable waterpark.
+The Cotswold Country Park and Beach south of Cirencester is set among the 40 square miles of the Cotswold Lakes.
+As well as building sandcastles on the beach, you can swim, try watersports like kayaking and stand-up paddleboarding, or tackle the AquaVenture inflatable waterpark.

 8. Take a dip in a lido

-Another way to enjoy an al fresco dip this summer in the Cotswolds is to head to one of the area’s outdoor swimming pools – which are heated to around 23°C in case the weather isn’t so summery.
-There’s been a lido in Cheltenham’s Sandford Park since 1935, with a 50-metre main pool plus a children’s pool and paddling pool.
-There’s also the 25-metre pool at Chipping Norton Lido, surrounded by gardens for picnicking, and Cirencester Open Air Swimming Pool.
+Another way to enjoy an al fresco dip this summer in the Cotswolds is at one of the area’s outdoor swimming pools – which are heated to a comfortable 25ºC.
+There’s been a lido in Sandford Park in Cheltenham since 1935, with a 50-metre main pool plus children’s pools.
+There’s also a 25-metre pool at Chipping Norton Lido and the 27-metre Cirencester Open Air Swimming Pool.

 9. Try a local ice cream

-For an ice cream with a view, head to Winstones Cotswold Ice Cream Parlour on the edge of Rodborough Common, just south of Stroud.
+For an ice cream with a view, head to Winstones Ice Cream Parlour on the edge of Rodborough Common near Stroud, who celebrate their 100th anniversary this year.
 This National Trust common is home to grazing cattle, butterflies and wildflowers, and has views over the Stroud Valley and Severn Estuary.
-There are 17 different ice cream flavours available each day, including two dairy-free options, with favourites like salted caramel, rhubarb and custard, and blackberries and cream on the menu.
+There are 17 different ice creams available each day, including dairy-free options, with flavours like English toffee fudge, rhubarb crumble and blackberries and cream.

 10. Paddle in the river at Bourton-on-the-Water